-The ocean is one of the most dynamic and at the same time most under-reported food systems on the planet.
+The ocean is one of the most dynamic and under-reported food systems on the planet.
 About a billion people rely on fish as their primary source of protein and, collectively, the nations of the world catch around 90 million metric tons of wild fish and shellfish from the oceans annually.
-This is equivalent to the weight of the human population of China removed from the sea each and every year.
-The United Nations Food and Agriculture Organization (FAO) produces a highly useful report every two years called The State of World Fisheries and Aquaculture (abbreviated as SOFIA) that identifies trends in the seafood industry.
-These and other sources note that in the last 60 years the global wild catch has risen approximately 400 percent
+The United Nations Food and Agriculture Organization (FAO) produces a biennial report called The State of World Fisheries and Aquaculture that identifies trends in the seafood industry.
+In 2014 it revealed that for the first time aquaculture began to supply more fish for human consumption than wild-caught stock.

 The ocean is also chemically changing in dramatic ways in response to human influences on the environment.
-Sea water is becoming progressively more acidic due to the influence of industrially generated carbon in the atmosphere.
-The ocean today is also subject to severe influxes of nitrogen- and phosphorous-based nutrients that industrial agriculture and wastewater treatment facilities are introducing into the marine environment.
-The resulting oxygen-depleting algal blooms that come about because of all these added nutrients (a phenomenon called "eutrophication") has resulted in more than 400 large "dead zones" around the world – areas where water is so oxygen-poor that fisheries are threatened.
-In all, some 245,000 square kilometers of ocean are affected with some of the largest hypoxic areas being in the East China Sea offshore from the Yangtze River, on the US side of the Gulf of Mexico at the mouth of the Mississippi River, and in the Baltic Sea off Scandinavia and Russia.
+Seawater is becoming progressively more acidic, for example, due to the influence of industrially generated carbon in the atmosphere.
+The ocean is also subject to severe influxes of nitrogen- and phosphorous-based nutrients from industrial agriculture and wastewater treatment facilities.
+These added nutrients help facilitate oxygen-depleting algal blooms, which have caused more than 400 large "dead zones" around the world – areas where water is so oxygen-poor that fisheries are threatened.
+In all, some 245,000 square kilometers of ocean have been affected by this phenomenon (known as hypoxia).
+Some of the largest hypoxic areas are in the East China Sea offshore from the Yangtze River; on the US side of the Gulf of Mexico at the mouth of the Mississippi River; and in the Baltic Sea off Scandinavia and Russia.